e271828e/Flight.jl/prototypes/kernel/NOTES.md

 barrier hands to one `BuildError`.
 Trim's setup throw now carries two kinds at once, its own `TrimProblemInvalid`s beside the read set's `TapResolution`s, which is what a carrier over a heterogeneous vector buys and what the string splice was imitating.
-The `logged(d)` rendering — the kind name, then the message, the carrier's line without the carrier — is the `logged` policy's form, used by the two trim warnings and by `attach!`'s `EmptyGreedyClaim`.
+The `logline(d)` rendering — the kind name, then the message, the carrier's line without the carrier — is the `logged` policy's form, used by the two trim warnings and by `attach!`'s `EmptyGreedyClaim`; it is named `logline` rather than after the policy because `logged(sim)`, the retained-snapshot accessor, already holds that name and the two meanings are unrelated.
+The review over the arc added one kind the conversion had been folding into another — `RootInputTypeConflict`, two consumers of one root input declaring different concrete entries, caught where `_root_input_type` folds them and previously surfacing as the second consumer's `WireTypeMismatch` — and rendered the lists-in-hand the kinds were already carrying unshown (`output_types`' keys, the stage products, the roster, the root output faces, the tier declarations, the selector kinds).

 **What stage 2 could not make collect.** §13.1 asks for one barrier per stratum, and Stratum A's passes are interleaved with user code: